 Extremely easy to use in a pinch.
 The stands come with a simple adjustment lever to change the height so you can fit it to your car.
-The height is adjustable from 11" to 17".
+The height is adjustable from 11 inches to 17 inches.
 Solid handles and self-locking ratchets allow you to work on your vehicle safely.

 Too small to confidently use with large and heavier vehicles like large trucks.